2017-2018 Winter Weather Advisory Information

 As Northeast Ohio continues to enjoy a beautiful fall season, we all know that winter will soon arrive.
-One of our responsibilities as senior vice presidents of the university is recommending cancellations and closures due to severe weather.
+One of our roles as university leaders is recommending cancellations and closures due to severe weather.

-While the safety of our people is our priority, in general, the university does not close or cancel classes because of cold weather, winter ice and/or snow.
-However, there are those rare occasions when weather conditions may delay or cancel classes, or close the Kent Campus.
-(Note: Kent State University’s Regional Campuses will follow the general guidelines below, but each campus makes its own decisions based on weather conditions near their campuses.)
+While the safety of our people is our priority, in general the university does not close or cancel classes because of cold weather, winter ice and/or snow.
+However, on rare occasions, weather conditions may delay or cancel classes or close the Kent Campus.
+(Note: Kent State’s Regional Campuses will follow the general guidelines below, but each campus makes its own decision based on weather conditions near its campus).

 There are three ways to learn about delays, class cancellations or campus closings: